ashwin2003/TestProject/README.md

 This React Native project has been created for an interview process.
 It showcases a basic setup of a React Native application and provides instructions on how to run and modify the app.

+Here is the demo of the project recorded in a video https://drive.google.com/file/d/1KwWnCp6q6gxlBu_8slYPJd4AbuXHj3jr/view?usp=sharing

 ## Login Credentials

 - Username: username